uikit/uikit-site/docs/pages/parallax.md

 ## Stop positions

-Set an optional stop position to specify percentage along the animation sequence when the stop occurs.
+Set an optional stop position to specify the percentage along the animation sequence when the stop occurs.

 ```html
 <div uk-parallax="x: 0,50 10%,150 50%">…</div>